-Last year, when I was reading a new favorite food blog, I stumbled upon an idea.
-The poached chicken.
-I loved this idea as I could kill (no pun intended) two birds with one stone.
-I could have silky poultry to use throughout the week, and a head-start on a batch of stock.
-Since reading that post, our favorite Sunday Supper, the roasted chicken has been put on the back burner.
+Last year, while I was reading a new favorite food blog, I stumbled upon an idea, poached chicken.
+I loved this idea as I could kill two birds with one stone.
+I could have silky poultry to use throughout the week and a head-start on a batch of stock.

 Last week I decided to poach a chicken and see what wonderful meals I could create throughout the week.
 I started with a 5 1/2 pound free range chicken, and I used cilantro, onions, celery, and black cardamon in my poaching broth.
 The chicken was incredibly moist and flavorful, and the stock that was made after poaching was heavenly.